ujaRHR/dockernation/README.md

 ```

 **Problem each option solves:**
-- `-d`: Runs in background so your terminal isn't blocked
+- `-d`: Runs in the background so your terminal isn't blocked
 - `--name`: Makes containers easy to reference instead of using random IDs
 - `-p`: Allows you to access containerized applications from your host machine
 - `--rm`: Keeps your system clean by auto-removing temporary containers